thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 From the plot, we can confirm our expectations:
 Small numbers of&nbsp;$L$ perform bad and high numbers of&nbsp;$L$ cannot really improve above the basic hill climber.
-Actually, if we would set $L$ to a number larger than the overall budget, then we would obtain exactly the original hill climber, as it would never perform any restart.
+Actually, if we would set&nbsp;$L$ to a number larger than the overall budget, then we would obtain exactly the original hill climber, as it would never perform any restart.
 For different problem instances, different values of&nbsp;$L$ perform good, but&nbsp;$L\approx2^{14}=16'384$ seems to be a reasonable choice for three of the four instances.

 ![The median result quality of the&nbsp;`hcr_1swap` algorithm, divided by the lower bound $\lowerBound(\objf)^{\star}$ from [@tbl:jsspLowerBoundsTable] over different values of the restart limit parameter&nbsp;$L$.
 The best values of&nbsp;$L$ on each instance are marked with bold symbols.](\relative.path{jssp_hcr_1swap_med_over_l.svgz}){#fig:jssp_hcr_1swap_med_over_l width=84%}